 MONTH IN REVIEW

-Welcome to our new members, we look forward to seeing you at an upcoming event!
+Welcome to all our new members, we look forward to seeing you at an upcoming event!

 Don't forget to catch up with this month's update from our President, Graeme Bell here.

 A slightly quieter month ahead for us in April:

 26 May Go Karting at Auskarts Racing

 For all our members who love a bit of an adrenaline fix, this event is the one for you!

 Every 2 years the BMW Clubs from all over Australia come together at the BMW Clubs Australia Nationals.
 It is a chance for Club Members from all the clubs to meet and share their love of their BMW’s with other people from all over the country.
 The BMWCA Nationals is held in a different location each time, with the last one in 2017 held in Brisbane.